Ravinder1899/test/README.md

 # Contribute

-- Submit bugs and feature requests, and help us verify as they are checked in
+- Submit bugs and feature requests, and help us verify as they are checked in.
-- Review source code changes
+- Review source code changes.